Conor Fogarty: Senior

 On 4 May 2014, Fogarty was selected on the bench when Kilkenny faced Tipperary in a second successive National League final.
 He ended the game with a third successive winners' medal as an unused substitute following the 2-25 to 1-27 victory.
 On 6 July 2014, Fogarty won a second Leinster Championship medal - his first on the field of play - after lining out at midfield in Kilkenny's 0-24 to 1-09 defeat of Dublin in the final.
 On 7 September 2014, he was again at midfield when Kilkenny drew 3-22 to 1-28 with Tipperary in the All-Ireland final.
 He retained his position on the starting fifteen for the replay on 27 September 2014 and ended the game with a third All-Ireland medal - his first on the field of play - following the 2-17 to 2-14 victory.

 Fogarty won his third Leinster Championship medal on 5 July 2015 following Kilkenny's 1-25 to 2-15 defeat of Galway in the final.
 On 6 September 2015, he was again at midfield for the All-Ireland final against Galway.
 Fogarty ended the game with a fourth All-Ireland medal in five seasons following the 1-22 to 1-18 victory.

 Fogarty won a fourth Leinster Championship medal on 3 July 2016 following a 1-26 to 0-22 defeat of Galway in the final.
 He was again at midfield for the All-Ireland final against Tipperary on 4 September 2016.
 Fogarty ended the game on the losing side following a 2-29 to 2-20 defeat.

 On 8 April 2018, Fogarty was named amongst the substitutes when Kilkenny faced Tipperary in the National League final.
 He was introduced as a substitute for Richie Leahy and scored a goal in the 2-23 to 2-17 victory.
 Fogarty was back on the starting fifteen and lined out at midfield when Kilkenny drew 0-18 apiece with Galway in the Leinster final on 1 July 2018.
 He retained his position for the replay a week later, however, Kilkenny suffered a 1-28 to 3-15 defeat.

 On 30 June 2019, Fogarty lined out at midfield when Kilkenny suffered a 1-23 to 0-23 defeat by Wexford in the Leinster final.

+On 3 December 2024, Fogarty announced his retirement from inter-county hurling.